Pages

 So what do I think about all this?
 First, back to the men.
 I can understand the idea of a man wanting to be big and strong, and to look big and strong.
 On the other hand, for me, it isn't aesthetically pleasing in the least: I think those inflated physiques look unattractive and off-putting.
 Though I learned today, with a certain weariness, that there is a sexual fetish associated with touching or rubbing the bodies of highly-muscled people, and that some impecunious bodybuilders submit to this as a means of supplementing their income.

 For a woman, then, it's hard to think of anything conventionally feminine about bodybuilding at all.
 I totally understand the pursuit of health, tone, flexibility and fitness, but to me, this path leads to the physique of a rower, rather than a bodybuilder.
 Women who bodybuild have the distorted physiques of the men, but in addition, they have the lipstick, the heels, and the long hair (and sometimes the obvious breast implants).
 This juxtaposition of masculine and feminine features sometimes makes these women very strange to look at indeed.
-It's worth taking a look at this article, in which celebrity photographer Martin Schoeller takes portraits of female bodybuilders (I have borrowed two for this post).
+It's worth taking a look at this page, in which celebrity photographer Martin Schoeller takes portraits of female bodybuilders (I have borrowed two for this post).
 Schoeller writes: I am trying to show the vulnerability that I see and feel in the subjects when I am with them, to get to the complex emotions behind a mask of extreme physical expression.

 What are those complex emotions?
 What form does that vulnerability take?
 What are those women searching for?
 How do they feel about themselves?
 I don't have those answers; you will need to find your own.